Max-OSSoftware/pokemon-search-app/README.md

 freecodecamp- Rocks!

- did this for a coding challenge, i added some extras, css.
+ did this for a coding challenge, i added some extras, making the css do the work, less bugs that way.